Sangean HDT-1

 Alignment

-To align the FM front-end, pick a clear frequency near the 97.5-MHz geometric center of the band.
+To align the FM front-end, pick a clear frequency near the 97.5 MHz geometric center of the band.
 Set the level of a stereo signal source (an iPod FM modulator will do) in the region where stereo channel blending rapidly commences.
 Adjust the four slugs in the front-end module for maximum separation, which corresponds to maximum signal in this region.
 The rearmost slug is the mixer transformer.
 It affects second-harmonic distortion and final stereo separation.
 Because minimum distortion, maximum separation, and maximum signal are nearly coincident, I simply adjust for maximum signal.
 You can tweak the rearmost slug to optimize distortion or separation if you like.
 Alignment improved the sensitivity of my HDT-1 2.5 dB at the low end of the band, 2 dB in the middle, and 0.5 dB at the high end.
 At band center another HDT-1 improved 3 dB, and a prototype HDT-1X improved 4.5 dB.
 Sensitivity at the band edges was within 0.5 dB of that at band center.

 Caution!
 I know of two persons who pressed too hard or went too far while rotating one of these tiny slugs, popping it beyond the threads deep into the form where it spun uselessly.
 Use a tool that precisely fits the tiny slot in the core, apply the smallest downward force necessary to achieve rotation, and don't go too deep.
 I use a small metal screwdriver that I remove before checking the response.